marigold-dev/deku/docs/dApps/hello_world.md

 New value: Something else
 ```

+The complete source code of our tutorial can be find at: [tutorial](https://github.com/marigold-dev/deku/tree/cookie-game/examples/tutorial)

-For more complex examples, you can have a look at [counter](../../examples/ts-counter/example.ts) or at [cookie-game](../../examples/cookie-game/index.ts).
+For more complex examples, you can have a look at [counter](https://github.com/marigold-dev/deku/tree/cookie-game/examples/ts-counter) or at [cookie-game](https://github.com/marigold-dev/deku/tree/cookie-game/examples/cookie-game).

+## From the outside world

 You are now able to modify your state from the outside world, let's do this with the HTTP APIs!

-## From the outside world

 You can go further, and create an application using your state.
 For a complex example, you can have a look at [decookies](https://github.com/marigold-dev/decookies), which is a basic front UI using [cookie-game](../../examples/cookie-game/index.ts) state.